tobias-roy/H5/README.md

     tf.app.run()
 ```

-- Open the file and edit the 'class_text_to_int' function to fit your dataset, add any labels you need.
+- Open the file and edit the *class_text_to_int* function to fit your dataset, add the names of the labels you used when labelling your images.
+  You can expand it just as you wish.

-- To generate the test and training records run the two following commands from the object_detection directory
+- In your Anaconda Prompt from the *object_detection* directory run the following two commands to generate the tfrecords

 python generate_tfrecord.py --csv_input=images/test_labels.csv --image_dir=images/test --output_path=test.record
 python generate_tfrecord.py --csv_input=images/train_labels.csv --image_dir=images/train --output_path=train.record

-- You should be prompted with a succesful message
+You should be prompted with a succesful message

+## Model configuration

-- From object_detection, navigate to configs/tf2 and find the configuration file for your model of choice.
+- In the explorer navigate to *object_detection/configs/tf2* and find the configuration file matching the name of the model you are using

-- Copy the configuration file at paste it in the object_detection folder
+- Copy the configuration file at paste it in the *object_detection* folder

-- Open the configuration file in object_detection and get ready to define your model
+- Open the configuration file with an IDE or text editor

-- Change the 'num_classes' parameter in the model to the amount of classes you have defined
+- Change the *num_classes* parameter in the model to the amount of classes you have defined

-- Change the 'fine_tune_checkpoint' to the path of the ckpt-0.index file in your downloaded model folder.
+- Change the *fine_tune_checkpoint* to the path of the ckpt-0.index file in your downloaded model folder
-	In my case its 'research/object_detection/faster_rcnn_resnet50_v1_640x640_coco17_tpu-8/checkpoint/ckpt-0'
+	i.e *object_detection/YOUR_MODEL_FOLDER/checkpoint/ckpt-0*
 	Make sure '/' are '/' and not '\'
 	Make sure to delete the .index fileextension from the path

-- Change the fine_tune_checkpoint_type to 'detection'
+- Change the *fine_tune_checkpoint_type* to *detection*

-- Change the batch_size in the train_config to a higher number like 64 if you have a CUDA GPU.
+- Change the *batch_size* in the *train_config* to a higher number like 64 if you have a CUDA compatible GPU.
-	Change it to a lower number if you do not as it will use your CPU.
+	Change it to a lower number if you do not as it will utilize your CPU.
 	Recommended for CPU is to start as low as possible so try it out with 2 for starters.

-- Change the num_steps of the train_config.
+- Change the *num_steps* in the *train_config*
 	This is basicly the number of steps the model will use for training - try leaving it at default and monitor your training.
 	Change it higher or lower and compare the outputs.
 Too high a number can cause overtraining.

-- Change the input_path of the train_input_reader to the path of the train.record
+- Change the *input_path* of the *train_input_reader* to the path of the *train.record*
-	ie. research/object_detection/train.record
+	ie. *research/object_detection/train.record*

-- Change the input path of the eval_input_reader to the path of the test.record
+- Change the *input_path* of the *eval_input_reader* to the path of the test.record
-	ie. research/object_detection/test.record
+	ie. *research/object_detection/test.record*

-- Create a file in the object_detection directory named labelmap.pbtxt
+- Create a file in the *object_detection* directory named *labelmap.pbtxt*
 	In that file you need to create a label map which is a structure of the labels you used for your images.
-	The structure below needs to be created for as many or few labels you are using.
-	The id has to correspond to the return value of your generate_tfrecord.py file.
+	**The id has to correspond to the return value of your *generate_tfrecord.py* file.**
-	Change the label_X name to the name of your labels.
+	Change the label_X name to the name of your labels and expand as needed.
 ```
 item {
 	id: 1